syncfusion-content/wpf-docs/wpf/SfKanban/swimlane.md

 ![Swimlane support in WPF Kanban](SfKanban_images/swimlane.png)

-N> If there is no value assigned for the [`SwimlaneKey`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfKanban.WPF~Syncfusion.UI.Xaml.Kanban.SfKanban~SwimlaneKey.html) mapped property in a task, then it will be grouped under Unassigned swim lane.
+N> If no value is assigned to the [`SwimlaneKey`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfKanban.WPF~Syncfusion.UI.Xaml.Kanban.SfKanban~SwimlaneKey.html) mapped property in a task, then it will be grouped under the Unassigned swim lane.

 ## Customization

-SfKanban provides support to customize header, which is displayed before the swim lane group using [`SwimlaneHeaderTemplate`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfKanban.WPF~Syncfusion.UI.Xaml.Kanban.SfKanban~SwimlaneHeaderTemplate.html).
-The following code example displays image along with name.
+SfKanban provides support to customize the header, which is displayed before the swim lane group using [`SwimlaneHeaderTemplate`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfKanban.WPF~Syncfusion.UI.Xaml.Kanban.SfKanban~SwimlaneHeaderTemplate.html).
+The following code example demonstrates how to customize the swim lane.

 {% highlight xaml %}